Sanket-rgb/my-favorite-dog/README.md

 <h2>About the project</h2>

-  <p>A dog adoption website <b>"Fetch - Dog App"</b> is an online platform that lists variety of dogs based on breeds, age and location.
+  <p>A dog adoption website <b>"Fetch - Dog App"</b> is an online platform that lists variety of dogs based on breed, age and location.
 You can choose your favorite dogs to generate a match for you!</p>

 👉 Live Demo: <a href='https://fetch-dogapp.netlify.app/'>Live Demo</a>